ethz-asl/kalibr/README.md

 1. <a name="paul2"></a>Paul Furgale, T D Barfoot, G Sibley (2012).
 Continuous-Time Batch Estimation Using Temporal Basis Functions.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pp. 2088–2095, St. Paul, MN.
 1. <a name="jmaye"></a> J. Maye, P. Furgale, R. Siegwart (2013).
 Self-supervised Calibration for Robotic Systems, In Proc. of the IEEE Intelligent Vehicles Symposium (IVS)

+## Acknowledgments
+This work is supported in part by the European Community's Seventh Framework Programme (FP7/2007-2013) under grant #269916 (V-Charge).

 ##License (BSD)
 Copyright (c) 2014, Paul Furgale, Jérôme Maye and Jörn Rehder, Autonomous Systems Lab, ETH Zurich, Switzerland<br>